jabberw0ky/Yune---OBJ-Parser/README.md

 This is a sub-repository for Yune's parser, maintained in order to be seperately able to provide updates.

 Use Yune-OBJ-Parser to convert .OBJ files to .rtt format which is supported by the Yune Renderer.
-Some requirements for the parser to succesfully convert the files are:
+Requirements for the parser to succesfully convert the files are:

 * Make sure the files are in .OBJ format.
 * Grouping must be on.